AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 {% capture code %}class TrieNode:
     def __init__(self, text = ''):
-        '''
-        Initializes a TrieNode with the given string and an initially empty dictionary mapping strings to TrieNodes.
-        '''
         self.text = text
         self.children = dict()
         self.is_word = False # New code{% endcapture %}